HewlettPackard/Docker-SimpliVity/ops/README.md

 **Target Audience:** This document is primarily aimed at technical individuals working in the Operations side of the pipeline, such as system administrators and infrastructure engineers, but anybody with an interest in automating the provisioning of virtual servers and containers may find this document useful.

-**Assumptions:** The present document assumes a minimum understanding in concepts such as virtualization and containerization and also some knowledge around Linux and VMWare technologies.
+**Assumptions:** The present document assumes a minimum understanding in concepts such as virtualization and containerization and also some knowledge around Linux and VMware technologies.

 ## Required Versions